-In counties with a population of 120,000 or more the Appraisal Review Board (ARB) is appointed by the local administrative district judge.
+In counties with a population of 120,000 or more the Appraisal Review Board (ARB) is appointed by the local administrative District Judge.
 There is an application process prior to the appointment.
-The board members must be a resident of the district and must have resided in the district for at least two years.
-The members of the board hold office for terms of two years beginning January 1.
+The board members must be residents of the district and must have resided in the district for at least two years.
+The members of the board hold office for terms of two years beginning January 1st.

 c/o Williamson Central Appraisal District